frostyslav/OSGenome/README.md

 ### Steps to introduce Orientation in a Pre-Existing Environment
 If you are attempting to retrieve Orientation, a new environment must be set up (cloning from scratch).
 If you decide to keep the old environment.
 No bolding will be performed on old data.

-## Does OS Genome work through other SNP/Ancestry sites?
+## Does OS Genome work through other SNP/genetic testing sites?
 Currently, there is a script I can upload to convert the formats.
-MyFamilyTree.com, for instance, uses a comma to separate their data, while 23AndMe uses tabs, that's pretty much the main difference.
+MyFamilyTree.com, for instance, uses a comma to separate their data, while Ancestry uses tabs, that's pretty much the main difference.
 If there's enough demand, I can easily include it to the workflow... so feel free to request the addition.
 As OS Genome improves, a lot of functionality is likely to arise.

 ## How much data will OS Genome grab?
-Last checked, 23AndMe had over 610,000 SNPs that comes from their raw SNP file, while MyFamilyTree.com had over 700,000 SNPs.
+Last checked, Ancestry had over 700,000 SNPs that comes from their raw SNP file, while MyFamilyTree.com had over 700,000 SNPs.
 OS Genome crawls a couple hundred each time.
 Each time you run step 1, it'll add additional several hundred SNPs to your result for you to examine.
 This was done to reduce the amount of data that needs to be crawled before you have something to examine.
 OSGenome relies on the SNPs that SNPedia has covered.
 Last checked, there were 110402 SNPS.
 So it will keep growing as SNPedia adds more SNPs into their database.
 Feel free to run step 1 as often as you'd like to gain additional data, and no worries... it keeps track of your progress.

 ## It maxes out at 20,000 SNPs?
-At current, if you cross reference a 23andMe report with SNPedia, it will have a valid set of 20,000 SNPs.
+At current, if you cross reference an Ancestry report with SNPedia, it will have a valid set of 20,000 SNPs.
 I've created a modification to the application to only get the SNPs that SNPedia approves as requested in their terms (this prevents it from denying entry).
-Running this script on a sample 23andMe output has revealed that there are a maximum of around 20,000 SNPs in their encyclopedia for analysis of 23andMe reports.
+Running this script on a sample Ancestry output has revealed that there are a maximum of around 20,000 SNPs in their encyclopedia for analysis of Ancestry reports.
 The modification is found within the GenomeImporter.
 It continously crawls the API endpoint for finding the approved SNPs and uses a dictionary to take advantage of the time complexity of the hash function.
 It then creates a JSON file within the data directory called approved.json.
 If after awhile you want to revisit this application.
 This is one of the files to delete.

 ## What are some additional features?
 OS Genome also has Excel Exporting, SNPedia Lookup, and filtering.
 SNPedia Lookup works by selecting the row you're interested in looking into and pressing the Lookup on SNPedia button.
 It will open up a new window with the details of the SNP.